ARgorithm/toolkit/docs/docs/cli.md

 ## List

-The list command can be used to check what all ARgorithms are available in server.
+The list command can be used to obtain a list of all the ARgorithms that are available in the server.
 When `AUTH` is enabled, it shows the programmer email that created it, if not it shows the admin email.

 <div class="termy">
 ```console